o-ran-sc/pti-o2/docs/installation-guide.rst

 Abstract
 --------

-This document describes how to install O-RAN O2 service over O-RAN INF platform.
+This document describes how to install INF O2 service over O-RAN INF platform.

 The audience of this document is assumed to have basic knowledge in kubernetes cli, helm chart cli.